Coronavirus US: Andrew Cuomo's sad announcement about child infections

 Dozens of children elsewhere in the US have been hospitalised with the inflammatory condition that might be linked to the coronavirus and was seen in Europe.

-Treatment for Kawasaki disease involves intravenous immunoglobulin and aspirin and though symptoms are often severe, most sufferers recover without serious issues.
+Treatment for Kawasaki disease involves intravenous immunoglobulin and aspirin.
+Although symptoms are often severe, most sufferers recover without serious issues.

 While no link has been formally established to the new coronavirus, scientists believe it could be connected.